ResetVariablesToInitial Step

 • Connect the dots between the “Start” and other steps, as shown above.

 • Click the "updateVariable" step to configure its “Required” properties.
-Provide a name for the step.
-Click the Save button.
-Note: Click the "AI Predict" button for the Copilot to add new process steps that match your process description.
+Provide a name for the step, then click the Save button.
+Note: Click the "AI Predict" button to have the Copilot add new process steps that match your process description.

 • Click the "updateVariable" step to configure its “Optional” properties.
 Click the Update Multiple Variables button.
 Click the Add Row button to insert an empty row.
-Provide the variable name and its value as below.
+Enter the variable name and value as shown below.
 Click the Save button.
 You may configure multiple variables and values by using the Add Row button.

 • Click the "clsResetVariablesToInitial" step to configure its “Settings” properties.
-Provide a name for the step.
-Click the Save button.
-Note: Click the "AI Predict" button for the Copilot to add new process steps that match your process description.
+Provide a name for the step, then click the Save button.
+Note: Click the "AI Predict" button to have the Copilot add new process steps that match your process description.

-• Save the process definition, create an instance, and then execute it.
-The process step should reset the variable values as configured.
+• Save the process definition, create an instance, and execute it.
+The process step should reset the variable values to the configured values.

 • Render the process instance.
-Click the process steps and verify the properties of each step.
-The "clsRestvariablesToInitial" step should return the initial value of the variable.
+Click each process step and verify its properties.
+The "clsRestvariablesToInitial" step should return the variable's initial value.

 Definition Sample: